kirbydesign/designsystem/.github/ISSUE_TEMPLATE/component-request.md

 - [ ] Make sure the new Component, has a name, can be found in Zeplin, and is used in minimum one reviewed screen.
 Remove the `NOT UX Refined` label and add links to Zeplin.

 *NOT Tech Refined*
-- [ ] Sketch a solution in technical terms, that is how will the component by build - eg. build it from scratch or build using X Ionic component.
+- [ ] Sketch a solution in technical terms, that is how will the component be build - eg. build it from scratch or build using X Ionic component.
 Call for a brief meeting or spend enough time with someone from @kirbydesign/kirby-guild to get a "go ahead".
 Remove the `NOT Tech Refined` label.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.